-Yannick and I are currently in the process of planning our big road trip around Australia.
+Yannick and I are currently on our big road trip around Australia.
 As many of you may already know, Australia is not a cheap country to travel in.
 Thus, we’ve done a fair bit of research and planning into making our road trip cheaper and more cost effective.
-Being able to save money on road trips will be hugely beneficial and will mean you can travel longer, so here are our:
+Being able to save money on road trips will be hugely beneficial and will mean you can travel longer and further, so here are our:

 Top 10 tips on how to save money on road trips